kamloiic/procrastinator-app/README.md

       if: success()
 ```

-Replace `your-username` with the GitHub username and adjust the paths as needed.
+Replace `your-username` with the GitHub username and adjust the paths as needed

 Commit and push this workflow

 ## Deployments